Vinfall/UserScripts/README.md

 > [!WARNING]
 > This is the sanitized public version and would NOT be updated regularly.
+>

-Given that it's released in public domain, feel free to do whatever you want :)
+> Given that it's released in public domain, feel free to do whatever you want :)

+Ever accidentally download a wrong release asset not suited for your platform?
+Can you pick the correct [vscodium](https://github.com/VSCodium/vscodium/releases/latest) package among those enormous 154(!) assets within 10 seconds?

+If not, then GitHub Release Highlight comes into your rescue!

+Simply define a new rule and refresh the page, now the asset would be highlighted.

 Note: this does NOT work in *all releases* page, you need to head to *a specific release tag* for the highlight to work.